dansh-dev/Astroguard/README.md

 Just cd into it and run the following command to initialize the map: tileserver-gl-light --config config.json --verbose -p 8000

-Finally the UI service, this is the interface folder, cd into it and install the node_modules using the package.json file Then the UI runs by executing:
+Next the UI service, this is the interface folder, cd into it and install the node_modules using the package.json file Then the UI runs by executing:

 npm run serve

+And finally to test the AI CCTV camera you need to activate the venv using source cam/bin/activate Then you may install the packages by using the requirements.txt file once that it done you can run the program by executing python detect.py